bengarrett/RetroTxt/docs/src/font.md

 ## Web Open Font Format 2

-RetroTxt relies on Truetype or OpenType web fonts in the [Web Open Font Format 2.0](https://www.w3.org/TR/WOFF2/) (WOFF2).
-The format offers the best compression to reduce the overall download and memory-use size of RetroTxt.
+RetroTxt relies on Truetype or OpenType web fonts in the WOFF2[^1] format.
+This offers the best compression to reduce the overall download and memory-use size of RetroTxt.

-The WOFF2 format is relatively new, and most font distributions do not offer it.
-To add these fonts into RetroTxt older formats must first go through a conversion.
+The WOFF2[^1] format is relatively new, and most font distributions do not offer it.
+To add these fonts into RetroTxt, older formats must first go through a conversion.

 ### [WebAssembly TTF to WOFF2](https://github.com/fontello/wawoff2)